100-Hour LSAT Course

 You'll work through many official examples in class and then take home more challenges to do on your own.
 In each class, you'll have the opportunity to ask questions about the homework and review what you're learning.

 You will have the opportunity to take at least 8 full-length LSATs in class with a live proctor—just like the real exam.
-For an hour after each exam, feel free to stay and ask questions about that exam.
+After each exam, feel free to stay and ask questions.